-Canon 1200D versus Nikon D3300
+Canon 1200D vs Nikon D3300

-The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D3300 are two digital cameras that were announced, respectively, in February 2014 and January 2014.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in February 2014 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (7 percent) than the Canon 1200D.
 Moreover, the D3300 is markedly lighter (10 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the D3300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1200D) and the Nikon Lens Catalog (D3300).